vishaltak/gitlab-development-kit/doc/index.md

    [`legacy_version_file`](https://asdf-vm.com/manage/configuration.html#legacy-version-file) in `.asdfrc` to load the Ruby version from a different configuration file like `.ruby-version`.

-#### Manually
+#### Manually install the dependencies

-Use your operating system's package manager to install and managed dependencies.
+Use your operating system's package manager to install and manage the prerequisites.
 [Advanced instructions](advanced.md) are available to help.
 These include instructions for macOS, Ubuntu, and Debian (and other Linux distributions), FreeBSD, and Windows 10.
 You should regularly update these.
 Generally, the latest versions of these dependencies work fine.
 Install, configure, and update all of these dependencies as a non-root user.
 If you don't know what a root user is, you very likely run everything as a non-root user already.

-After installing GDK dependencies:
+After installing the GDK dependencies:

 1. Install the `gitlab-development-kit` gem: